kcp-dev/contrib/20250401-kubecon-london/workshop/04-application-providers/README.md

 Now that's some weird connection string!
 Similar to what we did in the previous exercise, we didn't want to have our demo setup too complex, and so for the sake of brevity, let's pretend that port forwarding is an actual Ingress, and open up the connection.

 ```shell
 KUBECONFIG=$KUBECONFIGS_DIR/provider.kubeconfig kubectl port-forward svc/application-kcp 8080:8080 -n 1yaxsslokc5aoqme
 ```

 ### Drum-roll 🥁🥁🥁

-The last thing for you to do is to open up your browser, and visit `localhost:8080`.
+The last thing for you to do is to open up your browser, and visit `localhost:8080` using web-previou tab in google shell or your machine!

 ## High-five! 🚀🚀🚀